euberdeveloper/unitn-statistica-solutions/README.md

 # [unitn-statistica-solutions](https://unitn-statistica-solutions.herokuapp.com/)
-A site where official solutions of statistic course are published soon after they are available.
+A site where official solutions of unitn-informatica statistic course are published soon after they are available.

 __link to the site:__ [unitn-statistica-solutions](https://unitn-statistica-solutions.herokuapp.com/)